Beluga-T/linked-blog-starter-md/AST025/AST 25 Lec Note.md

 - this gives you great angular resolution
 	- telescope diameter are measured in km
 - improve angular resolution but not change in amount data collection
+- Using fancy techniques : adaptive optics

-### Turbulence in the atomosphere bluer our view of distant objects
+### Turbulence in the atmosphere "bluer" our view of distant objects
+## Things we want from tele
+- make the as big as possible
+- as much wavelength as possible
+## what do astronomes do with telescopes
+- imaging
+- spectroscopy :
+- Time monitoring: measuring how light output varies with tiem
+-